gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

 - Proposed RAG models that use both parametric memory and non-parametric memory (RAG-Sequence model, RAG-Token model)
     - Parametric: Feed **specific dataset** for the model to learn
     - Non-parametric: Feed **general dataset** for the model to learn (Wikipedia dump in this paper)
+    - The retriever of the model has non-parametric memory, and the generator of the model has parametric memory
 - Experimented on several benchmarks
 - Proposed models perform better than the SoTA methods